MDMA: Usage statistics

-In 2014, 3.5% of 18-to-25-year-olds had used MDMA in the United States.
-In the European Union as of 2018, 4.1% of adults (15–64 years old) have used MDMA at least once in their life, and 0.8% had used it in the last year.
-Among young adults, 1.8% had used MDMA in the last year.
+According to the United Nations Office on Drugs and Crime World Drug Report, approximately 21 million people worldwide use ecstasy-type substances, including MDMA.
+This accounts for roughly 0.4% of the global population aged 15 to 64.
+In the United States, according to the Substance Abuse and Mental Health Services Administration 2021 National Survey on Drug Use and Health, among people aged 12 or older, 0.8% (2.2 million people) reported the use of ecstasy in the past year.

-In Europe, an estimated 37% of regular club-goers aged 14 to 35 used MDMA in the past year according to the 2015 European Drug report.
-The highest one-year prevalence of MDMA use in Germany in 2012 was 1.7% among people aged 25 to 29 compared with a population average of 0.4%.
-Among adolescent users in the United States between 1999 and 2008, girls were more likely to use MDMA than boys.
+Usage is much higher among attendees of nightclubs and dance festivals and among people aged in their late 20s.

 Economics

 Europe

-In 2008 the European Monitoring Centre for Drugs and Drug Addiction noted that although there were some reports of tablets being sold for as little as €1, most countries in Europe then reported typical retail prices in the range of €3 to €9 per tablet, typically containing 25–65 mg of MDMA.
+In 2008, the European Monitoring Centre for Drugs and Drug Addiction noted that although there were some reports of tablets being sold for as little as €1, most countries in Europe then reported typical retail prices in the range of €3 to €9 per tablet, typically containing 25–65 mg of MDMA.
 By 2014 the EMCDDA reported that the range was more usually between €5 and €10 per tablet, typically containing 57–102 mg of MDMA, although MDMA in powder form was becoming more common.